 1. Writer’s Digest’s Writers’ Market

-While online access to Writer’s Market will set you back $39.99 a year and the book version is $23 on Amazon, Writer’s Digest shares Lynn Wasnak’s “What Should I Charge?” chapter for free online.
+While online access to Writer’s Market will set you back $39.99 a year and the book version is $23 on Amazon, Writer’s Digest shares Lynn Wasnak’s “What Should I Charge?”.
 The chapter’s handy chart lists rates for 150+ writing gigs, including both per-hour and per-project options.